FlexItem is used within Flex to lay out other components in your app.

 because flex items have a

-default minWidth of auto
+default minWidth of auto.

-You can enable truncation by setting minWidth
+You can enable truncation by setting minWidth to 0 on the wrapping FlexItem

 (why does this work?).